 Your bank is trying to get you to do it.
 And so is your insurance company.
 It sometimes feels like the whole world is trying to save trees (a good thing) and trying to get you more organized by making documentation virtual.
-But virtual documents are no more helpful than packets of real paper if you don't do it right.
+But virtual documents are no more helpful than packets of real paper if you don't do it right — and can be one of the pros and cons of working from home.

 Here are 5 mistakes that many people make with virtual documentation and how to fix them by storing documents the 2014 way.